Commercial, Editorial, Retail and Stock Photography Common Photography Terms

-The way a photographer becomes categorised is dictated by the end use of their images or photographs.
+The way a photographer becomes categorized is dictated by the end use of their images or photographs.

 For Example two different photographers can shoot the same project but one could be doing the commercial side shooting products to be advertised and another could be documenting the process which would be shooting editorial images.

-The above images are practical examples of the photographic terms listed on this page.
+The above images are practical examples of the photography terms listed on this page.

 For further reading please check out Licensing